7 Shiitake Mushrooms Health Facts You Might Not Know

 Shiitake Mushrooms 101

 Shiitake mushrooms get their name from the Japanese word for “oak,” or shia.
 Take is Japanese for “mushroom.”
 While it’s not a Shiitake mushrooms health fact per se, it’s worth noting that their species name, edodes, means “edible”!
-This yummy, umami-packed fungi grows on fallen broadleaf trees across China, Japan and other Asian countries with temperate climates.
+This yummy, umami-packed fungus grows on fallen broadleaf trees across China, Japan and other Asian countries with temperate climates.
 They also grow in the US, and you can grow them on logs with only a little effort.
-In both China and Japan, Shiitake mushrooms have been eaten and consumed as supplements for millennia.
-You’ll find Shiitake mushrooms in our Mush-10 powder and tincture.
+In both China and Japan, Shiitake mushrooms have been eaten and consumed as supplements for millennia.*

 Here are some Shiitake mushrooms health facts worth learning!

-A cup of cooked Shiitake mushrooms contains only 80 calories — and that’s a lot of mushrooms!
-One popular way to eat mushrooms is by mincing them and mixing with meat.
-This not only adds flavor and texture to dishes, but it also helps bulk up meals for fewer calories.
+A cup of cooked Shiitake mushrooms contains less calories than other hearty foods like meat and grains per cup— so you can eat a lot and keep those calories in check!* One popular way to eat mushrooms is by mincing them and mixing with meat.
+This not only adds flavor and texture to dishes, but it also helps bulk up meals for fewer calories.*

-You also get 3 grams of fiber in that cup of Shiitake mushrooms.
-Fiber is a type of indigestible carbohydrate found only in plants and mushrooms.
+You also may get additional fiber in that cup of Shiitake mushrooms.* Fiber is a type of indigestible carbohydrate found only in plants and mushrooms.
 It plays a number of roles in the body, supporting heart health, gut health, regularity and healthy blood sugar levels within normal ranges.
-Men need to eat 38 grams daily, according to the 2015-2020 Dietary Guidelines for Americans, while women need 25 grams, but most people fall short.
-Eating a cup of mushrooms puts you closer to your daily quota in a tasty way!
+Eating a cup of mushrooms puts you closer to your daily quota in a tasty way!*

-3. Shiitake mushrooms are a good source of riboflavin, vitamin B6, niacin, zinc and manganese.
+3. Shiitake mushrooms may be a source of riboflavin, vitamin B6, niacin, zinc and manganese.*

 We still have four Shiitake mushrooms health facts to go!

-4. Shiitake mushrooms are an excellent source of pantothenic acid (vitamin B5) and selenium.
+4. Shiitake mushrooms may be a source of pantothenic acid (vitamin B5) and selenium.*

 Vitamin B5 is better known as pantothenic acid.
-While not as well-known as some other vitamins, B5 helps you make blood cells and process food into energy.
-By providing 52% of the DV for this vitamin, Shiitake mushrooms are an excellent source (meaning they provide at least 20%).
+While not as well-known as some other vitamins, B5 supports the body's natural energy levels.*

-Plus, you get over half of your daily selenium (51%) and copper (65%) from Shiitakes!
-Selenium is a mineral that is known to have potent antioxidant qualities, while copper helps support energy production, iron metabolism and more.
+Plus, there may be selenium and copper) from Shiitakes!* Selenium is a mineral that may support healthy oxidation, while copper may support natural energy, iron metabolism and more.*

 Vitamin D is a fat-soluble vitamin that your body needs to absorb calcium (for bone health).
-It also helps healthy cell growth and immune function.* Most of the time, we get this nutrient from animal-based foods (or sunlight), but one of the coolest Shiitake mushrooms health facts is that they also provide vitamin D.
+It also supports healthy cell growth and immune function.* Most of the time, we get this nutrient from animal-based foods (or sunlight), but one of the coolest Shiitake mushrooms health facts is that they may also contain vitamin D.*

-A cup will give you 40.6 international units of vitamin D, in the form of ergocalciferol (D2).
-When Shiitake mushrooms are exposed to UV light, they can actually increase their vitamin D levels!
+A cup will give you vitamin D in the form of ergocalciferol (D2).* When Shiitake mushrooms are exposed to UV light, they may actually increase their vitamin D levels!*

-7. Shiitake mushrooms can support your health in plenty of ways.*
+7. Shiitake mushrooms may support your health in plenty of ways.*

-Here’s the last of our Shiitake mushrooms health facts (for now): Beyond immune support, Shiitake mushrooms promote healthy cholesterol within normal ranges, antioxidant support, skin health and liver support.*
+Here’s the last of our Shiitake mushrooms health facts (for now): Beyond immune support, Shiitake mushrooms may support healthy cholesterol within normal ranges, skin health and liver support.*

 Thanks for reading through these Shiitake mushrooms health facts — did you learn anything new?